Skip to main content

 🌞 Solar + Heat Pump Dryer = Free Summer Laundry

-From spring through autumn, many cycles can be covered entirely by rooftop solar PV, especially given the dryer’s low 370–530 W draw.
-The real difference shows up in winter, when usage is highest and solar is weakest — and that’s when the heat pump dryer really helps to keep household energy bills down.
+From spring through autumn, many cycles can be covered entirely by rooftop solar PV, especially given the dryer’s low 370–530 wattage draw.
+The real difference shows up in winter, when usage is highest and solar is weakest.
+And that’s when the heat pump dryer really helps to keep household energy bills down.

 Pairing a heat pump tumble dryer with a time-of-use electricity tariff can cut costs even further.